 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net assets that applies to one or more future periods and so will not be recognized as an inflow of resources (revenue) until that time.
-The District's deferred inflows of resources related to pension and other postemployment benefit liabilities.
+The District reports deferred inflows of resources related to pension and other postemployment benefit liabilities.
+In addition, the District reports deferred inflows in both the statement of net position and the governmental funds balance sheet related to leases receivable.
+The amounts are deferred and amortized over the remaining life of the lease.